trevorld/Hanzi_Stats/README.rst

 This Anki add-on calculates the number of Hanzi that you have learned so far in the following categories:

+* HSK (2010 aka 2.0) levels
 * HSK (2012 aka 2.0) levels
 * HSK (2021 aka 3.0) bands
 * 6000 most frequently used simplified characters (divided into 12 categories)
-* 6000 most frequently used traditional characters (divided into 12 categories)
 * TOCFL (2023) levels
 * TBCL (20220920) levels
+* 6000 most frequently used traditional characters (divided into 12 categories)

+Users can configure which categories are enabled or disabled.
+By default in new installations we enable the HSK (2012), HSK (2021), and most frequently used characters categories.

 Installation
 ------------